plast-lab/cclyzer/README.md

 LLVM to Datalog
 ===============

-A tool for exporting LLVM bitcode into a Datalog workspace, which can then be used for static analysis.
+A tool for analyzing LLVM bitcode (generated either by C or C++) using Datalog.

 This project uses a commercial Datalog engine, developed by [LogicBlox Inc.](http://www.logicblox.com/).